SUSTAINABILITY

 This is not an extensive list, but it’s the ones we’re currently most proud of/making the most difference.

-• We are a founding member of Amplifi.tw - a business focussed network and community trying to make a difference and to encourage change locally.
+We are a founding member of Amplifi.tw - a business focussed network and community trying to make a difference and to encourage change locally.
+We have also started hosting ‘People Planet Pint’ - a networking group designed to promote and discuss sustainability (over a pint of course!)

 If you’re able to help us along the way or have feedback on any of this, please feel free to get in touch with me here.
 I’m open to ideas, suggestions and anything to help us achieve these goals.